CodeSys-labs/Apk-Builder/README.md

 <img src="https://i.ibb.co/xsKJGyK/1.png">

 Shell script to build apk in angular-ionic projects. <br><br>
 This script works with the 'android-sdk' folder, witch contains minimized popular libreries of the android-sdk to build your apk project.
-Then Ionic going to provide you an 'android' folder with Graddle 8.0 standalone implementation to finish the job.<br><br>
+Then Ionic Capacitor integration is going to provide you an 'android' platform folder with Graddle 8.0 standalone implementation to finish the job.<br><br>

 #### Requirements:
 To run this script you going to need the following: